 - Should you fight it in court?

 Many people think they have to accept whatever the police officer said on the ticket, take the penalties, and lose the points on their license.
 However, that is not true.
 With a traffic violations attorney, you can fight against the charges.
-At Stewart, Murray and Associates Law Group, we will work to get the charges against you dropped or reduced so you can get back to living your life.
+At SMT Legal, we will work to get the charges against you dropped or reduced so you can get back to living your life.

 What Can Happen?